 You can also serve them like this A Charming Way to Serve A Mini Margarita!

 Frequently Asked Questions

 There are a lot of margarita recipes that use sugary syrups, mixers, and liqueurs with refined sugar.

 A skinny uses fresh lime and orange juice and a nectar-like agave.
 You can also use Truvia Nectar which is great and even lower in sugar as it’s made with a little honey and Stevia leaf extract.

 The best way to rim the glass and have the salt stay on the rim is by using water.
 Place water on a shallow plate and salt on a separate shallow plate.

 Dip the rim of the glass in the water and then in the salt.
 We find that this works much better than using a lime or lemon wedge or citrus juice.

-A skinny is a margarita with less sugar, carbs and calories!
+A skinny is a margarita with less sugar, carbs, and calories!
+The flavor is not as sweet and the recipe contained zero refined sugar.
+A skinny margarita is made with natural sweetener and less of it.
 They’re refreshing and one of our favorite cocktails.

 This really depends on what type of sweetener you use for the recipe.
-Citrus has very little carbs and since the recipe only uses a small amount of citrus very little carbs come from the fruit.
+Citrus has very few carbs and since the recipe only uses a small amount of citrus very few carbs come from the fruit.